bostonbachexchange/Scrumptious-Bunch-API/README.md

 Jacob - Back End SEM
 Sophia - Front End SEM

-## User Stories
-### As a user (both freelancer and user)…
-* As a user, I want to be able to create a user account/sign up
-* As a user, I want to be able to sign in to my user account
-* As a user, I want to be able to update my user profile.
-* As a user, I want to be able to change my user password
-* As a user, I want to be able to sign out of my user account
-* As a user, I want to be able to view my user information
-* As a user, I want to be able to choose an avatar image.
-* As a user, I want to see ALL Freelancers
-* As a user, I want to see ONE Freelancer and view it by itself
-* As a user, I want to be able to view ALL classes and services (regardless of freelancer)
-* As a user, I want to be able to select ONE class/service and view it by itself
-* As a user, I want to be able to “purchase” a specific service made by a freelancer
-* As a user, I want to be able to “purchase” a specific service made by a freelancer

-### As a freelancer user…
-* As a freelancer user… (user.isAFreelancer = true)
-* As a freelancer user, I want to be able to create services (multiple)
-* As a freelancer user, I want to be able to edit MY services (multiple)
-* As a freelancer user, I want to be able to delete MY services (multiple)
-* As a freelancer user, I want to be able to view a page containing all of my services
-* As a freelancer user, I want to be able to write an about-me.
-* As a freelancer user, I want to be able to see users who have enrolled in my service.

 ## STRETCH GOALS…
 * As a user, I want to be able to search ALL services through a search bar